gnunn1/modernize-apps-jboss/docs/cdk-docs/md/03-mono-to-micro-part-1.md

 not very useful on its own.
 In future steps you will link this and other microservices into the monolith to begin the process of [strangling the monolith](https://www.martinfowler.com/bliki/StranglerApplication.html).

-WildFly Swarm brings in a number of concepts and APIs from the Java EE community, so your existing Java EE skills can be re-used to bring your applications into the modern world of containers, microservices and cloud deployments.
+Thorntail (ex-WildFly Swarm) brings in a number of concepts and APIs from the Java EE community, so your existing Java EE skills can be re-used to bring your applications into the modern world of containers, microservices and cloud deployments.

-WildFly Swarm is one of many components of Red Hat OpenShift Application Runtimes.
+Thorntail (ex-WildFly Swarm) is one of many components of Red Hat OpenShift Application Runtimes.
 In the next scenario you'll use Spring Boot, another popular framework, to implement additional microservices.
 Let's go!